 FM: Look at three things when investing: Good craftsmanship is key and gives an item longevity in the marketplace.
 Durability—items with a high level of buzz around them retain higher resale value whilst they are still hot.
 And rarity—limited availability of a brand or specific product increases desirability within the resale market.

-Photography courtesy of Vestiaire Collective
+Photography by: Photography courtesy of Vestiaire Collective